 Mary Fales has served as the program director for the Midwest Division’s Regenerative Row Cropping Strategy (RCS) since 2019.
 She focuses on managing the portfolio of projects across five states including Indiana, Illinois, Michigan, Ohio and Wisconsin.
 She brings staff together to communicate and collaborate on their projects and ensures that our RCS work is contributing to the NA Ag Strategy.
 Mary is also the lead for the Farmers Leading Change pillar, which is one of the five components of the NA Ag Strategy.

-Mary Fales has served as the Program Director for Michigan’s Saginaw Bay Watershed since 2012.
+Mary was previously the program director for Michigan’s Saginaw Bay Watershed since 2012.
 The program relies on using online decision tools, innovative financing mechanisms, an expansive public private partnership that engages the agricultural supply chain, education initiatives and behavior change strategies to deliver agricultural conservation where its most needed.
-Her work has led to several multi-million dollar projects, including the $10M Regional Conservation Partnership Program, focused on targeting agricultural best management practices to the fields that need them most to reduce nutrient and sediment laden runoff and increase groundwater recharge for the benefit of people and nature.
+Her work has led to several multi-million-dollar projects, including the $10M Regional Conservation Partnership Program, focused on targeting agricultural best management practices to the fields that need them most to reduce nutrient and sediment-laden runoff and increase groundwater recharge for the benefit of people and nature.